 Qualifications & Admissions

 Fellow, Chartered Institute of Arbitrators (UK)

 Area of Expertise

 Abraham is an experienced Singapore court advocate and counsel in international arbitrations across Asia.
 He is also an accredited arbitrator and mediator.
 Abraham has been commended by the Singapore High Court as being “very competent” and “impressed by the quality of [his] advocacy, and certainly more than capable of advancing his client’s position.”
 Chambers and Partners ranked Abraham to be amongst the top twenty litigators in Singapore in 2016 and 2017, together with other illustrious Senior Counsels.
-Abraham was also a finalist for “Dispute Resolution Lawyer of the Year” and “Singapore Managing Partner of the Year” at the Asian Legal Business SE Asia Law Awards 2018.
+Abraham was recently recognised as a Disputes Star in Commercial Disputes, Bankruptcy & Insolvency and International Arbitration in the Benchmark Litigation Asia-Pacific 2018 and was also awarded the Asialaw 2018 Market-Leading Lawyer award for the second consecutive year.
+Abraham was a finalist for “Dispute Resolution Lawyer of the Year” and “Singapore Managing Partner of the Year” at the Asian Legal Business SE Asia Law Awards 2018.

 Abraham established Providence Law Asia LLC in 2012 as a boutique international arbitration and litigation practice, bringing with him 19 years of extensive experience in contentious work in Asia.
 Prior to that he practiced international arbitration and litigation for 14 years at Drew & Napier LLC, where he was a Director in the Dispute Resolution Department and co-Head of the South Asia Desk.
 He works closely with leading lawyers from other jurisdictions and is regularly instructed as counsel by international firms.